Understanding the structure of EU agriculture

 Let me welcome you to the first blog post on capreform.eu since I last posted in July.
 The long absence was due to two reasons.
 First, the blog was hacked which prevented me from accessing the back end where I construct the posts.
 And second, a series of commitments over the summer and autumn meant that I did not have the time (or skills) to work out how to regain access to the blog.
 Fortunately, the blog posts themselves remained available for those who wanted to read them.

 I have now found a way around the block.
-The site will need a bit more work to fully stabilise it and secure it against future hacking attempts but at least I am able to post again.… Read the rest
+The site will need a bit more work to fully stabilise it and secure it against future hacking attempts but at least I am able to post again.
+And for this first post after the enforced break I thought to look at what the recent publication of the Agricultural Census 2020 results on the Eurostat website can tell us about the changing structure of EU agriculture.… Read the rest

 Why farm numbers must continue to fall